S

 Although it has a long lifespan, this dog has a few health challenges to consider.
 One is a luxating patella.
 Essentially, this is when the dog’s kneecap moves out of its proper place.
 Sometimes this is a mild condition, and the kneecap moves back into place on its own.
 In other situations, surgery is needed to move it back into alignment.

 Distichiasis is an eye condition common in these dogs.
 This condition involves extra eyelashes that grow inside a dog’s eyelid.
 Not surprisingly, this causes the dog pain and can harm the eye itself.
-Removing the hairs is one solution, though this has to be repeated every few weeks due to regrowth.
-Salve applied to the eyelid can help to soothe the condition but must be done every day.
-The most common health issues of this dog include:
+Removing the hair is one solution, though this has to be repeated every few weeks due to regrowth.
+Salve applied to the eyelid can help to soothe the condition, but it must be done every day.

 Temperament and Behavior